qreon/SublimeText2-ImportFromHPP/README.md

  - Opens your header file
  - Extract the class's name
  - Finds the lines where methods are declared
  - Insert every one of them in your source file with appropriate formatting (namespace, return type, braces and tabs, etc)

  And that's it.

  ##### How to install:
- - Download the three files
+ - Download hpp_import.py and User.sublime-commands
- - Put them in <ST dir>/Packages/User/
+ - Put them in *ST dir*/Packages/User/

 **\*\*Note: if you already have a user-defined** *.sublime-commands* **file, you can paste the contents of this one in yours.**